Sidhuvud

 You can use this method to solve problems of all sizes.

-My desk is filled with piles of paper – because I put papers there – because I don’t know where else to put them – because I haven’t decided where they should be – because I’m unsure of my options – because I missed that edition of Done!”
+• Your personal structure: My computer desktop is filled with files and documents – because I save files there – because I don’t know where else to put them – because I haven’t decided where they should be – because I’m unsure of my options – because I missed that edition of Done!

 If you have a simple, structured method by which you can sort out” the problem, then it’s much easier to get to it than if you are just sitting with the problem in front of you thinking Do something!”